Sou7ai1/IntroAI/01-a_star_heuristic/task.md

 Hints:
 * Observation: If an integer is larger than 5.5, then it is at least 6.
 * The command "ulimit -v" may be useful to limit amount of memory the program can allocate to prevent swapping and other problems related to insufficient amount of memory.
 * The reference time provided by the script informed_search_tests.py is the running time on computer Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz with 8 GB RAM.
-Time limit on Recodex is 60 seconds for each grid but its computer is a little bit slower.
+Time limit on Recodex is 60 seconds for each grid and its new computer is actually faster.